drinkerofmilk/dotfiles/readme.md

 # Installation

-Install keepassxc, xfce4-terminal, rofi, tint2, dunst & zathura
+Install xfce4-terminal, rofi, tint2, dunst & zathura

 Copy all folders beginning with a . into your home directory (~/)